 The biggest problem RVs have is that most of them are very large.
 As a result, you are somewhat restricted in where you can go.
 There are some dirt roads that RVs cannot travel down.
 That is not the case when you rent a folding tent camper.
 These campers are easily compressed, and they allow travelers to go anywhere they want.
 This camper is 26 feet long and can sleep up to 6 people when it is fully extended.

-9. Best Rooftop Tent Camper Rental
+9. Best Rooftop Tent Camper Rental in Minneapolis

 - Length: 19 feet